Fringston/WebShopService/API-contract.md

 Requires user role.

 ### Request Parameters:
-- `id` (integer): The ID of the shopping cart where the article will be added.
+- `id` (Long): The ID of the shopping cart where the article will be added.

 ### Request Body:
 Accepts a JSON object with the following properties: